-How do you communicate effectively with your customers and clients during a Coronovirus crisis?
+How do you communicate effectively with your customers and clients?

 Keep your communications short and to the point, or you will lose people’s attention.

 This is something so many businesses struggle with.
-Plastered on the doors of every shop at the moment are guidelines on how to move, how to pay, how much you can buy, sometimes running to two sheets of A4.
+Plastered on the doors of every shop are guidelines on how to move, how to pay, how much you can buy, sometimes running to two sheets of A4.
 And because they’re so long people aren’t reading them.

-It’s the same with these emails we’re getting from the CEOs of every company we’ve ever done business with.
+It’s the same with the emails we got from the CEOs of every company we’ve ever done business with (and in some cases swear that we haven’t).
 Five, six, paragraphs long, (sometimes more!) explaining how they’re going to help us and protect their staff.
 Far too long, and again nobody will read them.

 There’s nothing wrong with long-form copy as content, but when you’re trying to get a message across, brief is best.